weilun-chiu/dbscan/README.md

 This project aims to provide an efficient and scalable implementation of DBSCAN in C++.
 It currently includes a naive approach and a grid-based approach, with plans to add parallelization and KDtree optimizations in future milestones.

-## Installation

-To install this project, you will need a C++ compiler and the Boost library installed on your machine.
-Once you have these dependencies installed, you can clone this repository and build the project using CMake.

 ## Usage

-To use this project, you can include the DBSCAN header file in your C++ project and call the `dbscan` function with your data as input.
-The output will be a vector of cluster labels for each point in your dataset.
+In order to utilize this project, you can add the DBSCAN header file to your C++ project and invoke the dbscan function, passing in your data as an input parameter.
+The outcome will be a collection of cluster labels for every point in your dataset, returned as a vector.
+The `main.cpp file serves as the primary example of usage, while the `test.cpp` file exhibits the results of the unit tests.

 ## Milestones